eduardogomesf/my-album/README.md

 **My album** is a backend system that allow users to store and manage their albums, photos and videos in an easy and secure way.

 ## Description
-**My album** follows a microservice event-driven architecture where all the communication between the services works in asynchronous way through a distributed streaming platform (Apache Kafka).
+**My album** is a robust backend system designed to offer users a secure and efficient way to store and manage their digital albums, photos, and videos.
+This system leverages a microservice event-driven architecture, ensuring that all service-to-service communications occur asynchronously via a distributed streaming platform, specifically Apache Kafka.
+This architectural choice enhances the responsiveness and scalability of the platform, facilitating seamless interactions across various services.

 The architecture is composed by three main services: User Management Service, File Manager Service and Notification Service.

-## High-level System Design
+## System Design
 ![System Design](./@docs/system-design.svg "File Management System")

 ## Services